 Any time you’re walking around a mountain there are bound to be big rivers to cross.
 Some of the river crossings on this trail have bridges, some are small and will be easy to rock hop across, and others may require a more challenging ford.

-A little while back I made a tutorial video about fording rivers.
-If you’re interested in learning the basics of river fording safety, I recommend having a look.
+A little while back we made a tutorial video about fording rivers.
+If you’re interested in learning the basics of river fording safety, we recommend having a look.

 Difficulty of river crossings will greatly depend on the weather and the season.
 Also, glacier runoff rivers tend to flow weaker in the mornings, after chilly evenings slow melting.
 Sometimes the river crossings on the Timberline are very tame and other times they’re challenging.
 So take your time, plan a safe crossing route, and use your noggin.

-When I most recently hiked this route in late August, I was able to cross most of the large rivers listed below without even getting my feet wet.
+When we most recently hiked this route in late August, we were able to cross most of the large rivers listed below without even getting my feet wet.
 Even the most challenging crossings were never deeper than mid-calf height.
 That’s not always the case though, it really does depend on the season, the snowpack, and how much water is flowing.

 The following rivers will generally require a ford.
 The rivers listed in bold are usually more challenging fords.
 Rivers are listed in clockwise order starting from the Timberline Lodge.